BachDo17/InverseMOBO/README.md

-Run MOBO_Run.m in each folder for obtaining the solutions to the corresponding problem.
+Run MOBO_Run.m in each of the following .zip files for obtaining the solutions to the corresponding problem:
+1. Sect4_Test_Problem.zip: Test problem in Section 4
+2. Sect51_Specimen.zip: Parameter identification problem in Section 5.1 (Requirement: Abaqus Student Edition installed)